All About Anthophobia, the Fear of Flowers, and How to Overcome it with Psychological Therapy & Counselling

 Our sense of smell is also very closely linked with memory and so the scent of a particular flower might also trigger a traumatic or negative memory.

-There is no scientific evidence that Anthophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Additionally, there is no scientific evidence that Anthophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Anthophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Anthophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore a psychosocial phenomenon.

 Anthophobia Symptoms & Behaviours